Everyone wants to save a buck. Am I right?

 Cheap computers may come with shoddy hard drives, short battery lifespans and limited warranties.

-If you use your computer only occasionally, you can probably get away with a bargain-bin laptop.
+If you use a computer only occasionally, you can probably get away with a bargain-bin laptop.
 Otherwise, spending a little more may pay off.

 It’s a similar situation with TVs.
-You don’t necessarily have to spend a fortune for a decent picture — there are many good models in the $500 range.
-However, exercise caution when buying those deeply discounted TVs that come out of the woodwork each Black Friday.
-News reports suggest those TVs may be stripped-down products that deliver subpar quality.
+You don’t necessarily have to spend a fortune for a decent picture — there are many good models you can buy for just a few hundred dollars.
+However, exercise caution when buying deeply discounted TVs.

 6. Health insurance